SPATIAL 7008 - Earth Observation

 No 1,2,3,4,5,6,7,8 Advised in course handbook Research project based on small group discovery Summative 20% No 1,2,3,4,5,6,7,8 Advised in course handbook Final Exam Summative 40% No 1,2,4,7,8 Exam period

-Assessment DetailAssessments 1, 2, 3 and 4 are based on individual student submission of assignments.
-While students may work together during practicals, assignments must be individual and original work.
+Assessment DetailAll assessments with the exception of Assignment 3 are based on individual student submissions.
+While students may work together during practicals, individual assessments must be individual and original work.

 SubmissionAssignments must be submitted electronically via MyUni.
 Ensure that you are familiar with procedures for doing this: if in doubt seek assistance in practical classes.